specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

 ### pulp_vectorial_complex

 Standard instruction renaming and reshaping to a C file.
 Mapped used registers to temporary ones.
 Switched .word directives with the corresponding instructions.

+### pulp_vectorial_dot_product_1

+Standard instruction renaming and reshaping to a C file.
+Mapped used registers to temporary ones.

+### pulp_vectorial_dot_product_2

+Standard instruction renaming and reshaping to a C file.
+Mapped used registers to temporary ones.